Focus and Scope

 Authors of articles published remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to the Creative Commons license agreement.

-The professional body representing Orthoptists in the UK and Republic of Ireland
+The journal is sponsored by the British and Irish Orthoptic Society, the professional body representing Orthoptists in the UK and Republic of Ireland:

 The British and Irish Orthoptic Society (BIOS) was founded in 1937.
 Two years later the first edition of the British and Irish Orthoptic Journal (BIOJ) was produced.
 The BIOJ has always strived to provide a forum for the dissemination of original research.
 Its success in facilitating evidence-based research led to an expansion and extension of the review process over the years.
 In 1991 an Editorial Board was introduced that improved the breadth and rigour of the review process.
 In 2017 a formal Board structure was established which included the introduction of two Associate Editors.
 In the specialised field of orthoptics, the BIOJ remains committed to support evidence-based practice through timely dissemination.